-(3) In 2019, the Group wrote off certain assets which are neither expected to produce future economic benefits nor are in use.
-The result of this write off was a net reduction of \$1,184,000 in the carrying value of the corresponding asset account that was recorded as an operating loss.
+(2) In 2020, the Group wrote off certain assets which were not expected to produce future economic benefits or were in use.
+The result of this write off was a net reduction of \$28,000 in the carrying value of the correspondent asset account that was recorded as an operating loss.

-(4) At the end of 2020 the Group reassessed the mine closure provisions of the Corihuarmi Mine.
-The result of the reassessment was a net increase of \$170,000 in the carrying value of the corresponding asset account.
+(3) At the end of 2021 the Group reassessed the mine closure provisions of the Corihuarmi Mine and the Ollachea Project.
+The result of the reassessment was a net reduction of \$49,000 in the carrying value of the corresponding asset account.